ralphwetzel/theonionbox/README.md

 By default (defined in the configuration file [`torrc.default`](#configuration)) a Tor node offers a `ControlSocket` as standard controlling interface (at least on Unix and Unix-like systems).
 This default socket is e.g. defined as `/var/run/tor/control`.

 A `ControlSocket` can only been accessed locally; therefore you need to install _The Onion Box_ on the same system that hosts the Tor node you intend to monitor.
 To access a `ControlSocket` the process trying to connect needs to have the correct privileges.
-This can be achieved most easily by running your Box as the same user as the Tor node (which e.g. is _debian-tor_ on Debian systems): `sudo -u debian-tor python theonionbox.py`
+This can be achieved most easily by running your box as the same user as the Tor node (which e.g. is _debian-tor_ on Debian systems): `sudo -u debian-tor python theonionbox.py`

-To instruct your Box to connect to a local ControlSocket define the following parameters:
+To instruct your box to connect to a local ControlSocket define the following parameters:
 ```
 [Tor]
 control = socket